 Funds are available to support residents to attend selected conferences including travel and lodging.
 The amount of reimbursement is determined by the Temple University Hospital Graduate Medical Education department.
 Departmental awards are given to the best submissions each year.

-In a collaborative spirit of education, each Philadelphia area PM&R residency program (Temple, UPenn and Thomas Jefferson) sponsors and presents a two to three-day course annually.
+In a collaborative spirit of education, each Philadelphia area PM&R residency program (UPenn and Moss Rehababilitation Hospital) sponsors and presents a two to three-day course annually.
 These include:

 - Prosthetics: University of Pennsylvania